Visual Resources Association: Membership

+As of 2025, there are three regional chapters, including Mid-Atlantic, New England, and Southern California.

+The VRA Board consists of seven officers.
+In 2025, the current president is Xiaoli Ma.

 History

 From 1968, visual resources curators had been meeting during the College Art Association's annual conferences to discuss issues of particular interest to those involved with the management of art slide collections.
 During the next few years, the group remained essentially an ad hoc committee.

 By the late 1970s, regional and international activity had begun.
 The Comité International d’Histoire de l’Art (CIHA) recognized the visual resources subgroup as an important part of that international association.
 Visual resources sessions were provided during its conference in Bologna in 1979, and continued for almost 20 years.
 The Southeastern College Art Conference (SECAC) and the Mid-America College Art Association (MACAA) included visual resources sessions at their conferences.

 Visual resources curators within the MACAA group, led by Nancy DeLaurier of the University of Missouri, Kansas City, met during MACAA’s annual conferences.
 In 1972, this group began to meet independently, creating workshops and sessions on various aspects of visual resources maintenance.
 For the workshops, members developed several kits for the benefit of attending visual resources managers.
 These kits included information on slide room management, standards, and other practical aspects of the profession.
 This group also created a newsletter, Slides and Photographs Newsletter, which contained news and information on issues of concern to members.
 This newsletter was supported by CAA and later by MACAA and eventually became known as the International Bulletin for Photographic Documentation of the Visual Arts.